Which Life Skills Can Young Children Learn Through Creativity And The Arts

 Why Is Art Important?

-- When a kid manipulates a paintbrush or a pencil on a wall or lipstick on a mirror, it helps them improve their motor skills.
+- When a child manipulates a paintbrush or a pencil on a wall or lipstick on a mirror, it helps them improve their motor skills.

-- Kids learn the basics of math by counting pieces and items.
+- Children learn the basics of math by counting pieces and items.

 - They love to experiment with things around them, such as their toys, mostly by breaking them, and it may be no less than a scientific experiment.